gracehseu/cityhive/full-stack-eng/full-stack-exercise.md

 ## Functionality that we'd like the app to have:

-1. Basic authentication - if you're not already logged in the app should ask you to login/create an account by providing a user name and password.
-2. Once you're authenticated, you should see the messages you've sent previously and have the ability to send new messages.
+1. You're able to send a message by talking to the backend API
+2. The messages sent so far are stored in a DB that the backend manages
+3. You're able to see the messages that were previously sent - the app should talk to the backend through a messages listing API endpoint
+4. Only messages sent by the user's session ID cookie should be visible when calling the listing API

+## Bonus 1 - Add basic authentication

+Instead of using a session ID - add a user model to the backend.
-3. You should be able to log out
+Users should be able to provide a user name + password through the app to login and then also log out
+Messages should be stored per user rather than session ID

-## Bonus 1 - webhooks
+## Bonus 2 - webhooks

 Add a reflection to the message cards showing that twilio successfully delivered the message:
 https://www.twilio.com/docs/usage/webhooks/sms-webhooks?code-sample=code-send-an-sms-with-a-statuscallback-url&code-language=Ruby&code-sdk-version=5.x

-## Bonus 2 - Deploy The App
+## Bonus 3 - Deploy The App

 In this part of the exercise, you are requested to deploy MySMS Messenger.
 End result would be a live demo of app that is fully functional.